Fans pay tribute to Coco Lee, Hong Kong singer who had international success

-HONG KONG — (AP) — Fans of singer and songwriter Coco Lee, who was known for her powerful voice and live performances, were gathering with flowers to pay their respects to their idol at her funeral in Hong Kong on Monday.
+HONG KONG — (AP) — Fans of singer and songwriter Coco Lee, who was known for her powerful voice and live performances, gathered with flowers to pay their respects to their idol at her funeral in Hong Kong on Monday.

-The evening services were expected to be attended by her family, friends and supporters.
+The memorial service was attended by her family and friends, including singers Elva Hsiao and Jenny Tseng, as well as other supporters.
 Lee died July 5 at age 48.

 She was born in Hong Kong and attended school in San Francisco before releasing her first album in 1994 at age 19.
 She began her career as a Mandopop singer but branched out to release albums in Cantonese and English.